Shrinks99/ph-submissions/en/drafts/originals/agent-based-model-communication-networks.md

     agent_count = len(cell_content)
     agent_counts[x][y] = agent_count
 plt.imshow(agent_counts, interpolation="nearest")
-plt.colorbar()
+plt.colorbar(label="Number of Agents present in Cell")

 ```

-{% include figure.html filename="en-or-agent-based-model-communication-networks-04.png" alt="This shows a colormesh, a 2-dimensional grid where each cell in the grid is colored based on how many agents are present on it, on a scale of 0 to 3, with lighter yellow colors indicating more agents and darker blue colors indicating less agents.
+{% include figure.html filename="en-or-agent-based-model-communication-networks-04.png" alt="This shows a color mesh, a 2-dimensional grid where each cell in the grid is colored based on how many agents are present on it, on a scale of 0 to 3, with lighter yellow colors indicating more agents and darker blue colors indicating less agents.
 The figure shows that some cells are more crowded than others, but the distribution does look rather random." caption="Figure 4.
-A colormesh showing how many agents are present on each cell of our grid space" %}
+A color mesh showing how many agents are present on each cell of our grid space" %}

 > _Bonus question 3_:
-Letters are send to direct neighbours.
-How could you implement sending letters only to agents far apart, e.g. with at least a distance of three cells? *Hint*: You will have to define a distance measure on grids, see e.g. this [tutorial on similarity measures](https://programminghistorian.org/en/lessons/common-similarity-measures#city-block-manhattan-distance).
+Letters are sent to direct neighbors.
+How could you implement sending letters only to agents far apart, e.g., with at least a distance of three cells? *Hint*: You will have to define a distance measure on grids, see e.g., this [tutorial on similarity measures](https://programminghistorian.org/en/lessons/common-similarity-measures#city-block-manhattan-distance).

 #### 2.5.6 Collecting Data